 Pamela Anne Field was born in New Jersey and lived in New York City from 1980 until 1997.
-Pamela holds a Bachelor of Science degree in Cross Cultural Studies and International Affairs from Empire State College (State University of New York).
-She is an international workshop leader, speaker and healer.
-For more than twenty years Pamela has traveled throughout Spain (and Europe ) leading workshops, presenting conferences and offering healing work.
+She holds a Bachelor of Science degree in Cross Cultural Studies and International Affairs from Empire State College (State University of New York).
+Pamela is an international workshop leader, speaker and healer for more than 30 years.
+Pamela has traveled throughout Spain (and Europe ) leading workshops, presenting conferences and offering healing work.
 She speaks Spanish fluently.

 The Woman Who Dreams Herself: A Guide for Awakening the Feminine.

 Free the Past, Heal the Future: A Method and Guide for the Liberation of Inherited Ancestral Trauma. (only available in English in a PDF format)

 Why am I here?
 A Guide to Fulfilling Your Life Plan.

 For many years Pamela traveled to connect with and learn from different native cultures.

 She attended the Oglala Lakota Sundance Ceremony, held at the Pine Ridge Reservation in South Dakota in 1996.